apache/spark/.github/ISSUE_TEMPLATE/bug_report.md

 PLEASE CHECK IF THIS ISSUE HAS BEEN REPORTED PREVIOUSLY USING SEARCH!!!

 Please complete the next sections or the issue will be closed.
-This questions are the first thing we need to know to understand the context.
+These questions are the first thing we need to know to understand the context.

 -->